Record investment: Celonis receives one billion US dollars

 Henry Ellenbogen, Managing Partner and Chief Investment Officer of Durable Capital Partners LP

-The startup also announced that it has hired Carlos Kirjner as its new chief financial officer for its upcoming growth steps.
-Kirjner most recently served as vice president of finance at Google, where he led the finances of the company's core businesses - Google Ads, Google Search, as well as Google Maps - which generate approximately $150 billion in revenue annually and employ tens of thousands of people.
-"Carlos Kirjner is a visionary leader with an impressive track record," said Nominacher.
-"He identified some of the biggest industry trends long before others and has proven he can act with agility in a dynamic environment."
+The start-up has also announced the appointment of Carlos Kirjner as its new Chief Financial Officer for the upcoming growth steps.
+Kirjner was most recently Vice President of Finance at Google, where he oversaw the finances of the core business units - Google Ads, Google Search and Google Maps - which generate around 150 billion US dollars in revenue annually and employ tens of thousands of people.
+"Carlos Kirjner is a visionary leader with an impressive track record," says Nominacher.
+"He recognized some of the biggest industry trends long before others and has proven that he can act with agility in a dynamic environment."

 Newsletter